 Ms. Venet is currently pursuing her Doctorate in Performance and Literature with a minor in Pedagogy at the Eastman School of Music, from where she also holds the prestigious Performer’s Certificate.
 Andrea received her Masters and Bachelors Degrees in Percussion Performance from Rutgers University and Arizona State University, respectively.
 Ms. Venet is a performing Malletech artist.
 She is also a member of the Majestic Educational team, and of the Percussive Arts Society.

 Annie Stevens is the Visiting Assistant Professor of Percussion at the Virginia Polytechnic Institute and State University in Blacksburg, Virginia where she teaches studio percussion and directs the Virginia Tech Percussion Ensemble.
 She recently earned the degree of Doctor of Musical Arts in percussion performance and literature from the Eastman School of Music.

-As an active soloist and chamber musician throughout the U.S. and internationally, Annie has been featured in recent performances at the Percussive Arts Society International Convention, the International Trumpet Guild, the International Computer Music Conference, and Eastman’s China Connection Ensemble.
+As an active soloist and chamber musician throughout the U.S. and internationally, Annie has been featured in recent performances at the Percussive Arts Society International Convention, International Trombone Festival, the International Trumpet Guild, the International Computer Music Conference, and Eastman’s China Connection Ensemble.
 She has performed with the festival orchestras of the Music Academy of the West in Santa Barbara, the National Orchestral Institute in College Park, Maryland, and the Aspen Music Festival.
-As an advocate for new music and percussion repertoire, she participates with many chamber groups engaged in commissioning new works such as New York’s Signal ensemble and the Grammy nominated Metropolis Ensemble.
+As an advocate for new music and percussion repertoire, she has collaborated with many chamber groups engaged in commissioning new works such as New York’s Signal ensemble and the Grammy nominated Metropolis Ensemble.
 She has also participated in the organization, Make Music New York, on several occasions.